Gallery

 MSI giveaway

-MSI gaming sent down a big box full of their cute MSI dragons which were hugely popular with our High School gamers.
-MSI had to send reinforcements to the kids that missed out first time round.
+MSI Gaming sent down a big box full of their cute MSI dragons, which were hugely popular with our High School gamers.
+MSI had to send reinforcements to the kids who missed out the first time around.

 Ao Tawhiti Minecraft